davidlab8/Ticket-lifecycle-example/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Creating Admin, Departments, Agents, and Users Ticket Lifecycle </h1>
+<h1>osTicket - Creating Admin, Departments, Agents, Users, Discussing Ticket Lifecycle </h1>
 This tutorial outlines the creation of Admin Dep, Roles, Agents, and Users also the lifecycle of a ticket from intake to resolution